 A hashtag will look like any of these examples: #hashtag #tweetchat #GetRealChat #sm #Foodie #BigData #SmarterCommerce #BeYou #Twitter.
 We use hashtags to search for topics as well as to engage and manage tweet chats.
 We put a “#” at the front of the word.
 The word with the “#” is included at the end of or in the tweet to enable it to be searched for on Twitter and filtered and displayed during a tweet chat.

 A tweet chat is simply a fun way to get tweeps (people who tweet) together at a determined time to talk about a pre-determined subject via Twitter.
 Hashtags help the tweet chat participants organize the conversation and connect with one another.
 Some of my favorite chats include #GetRealChat, #CMChat, #MediaChat, #BlogChat, #LinkedInChat, #ToolsChat, #DadChat, #SMManners, #PinChat and many more.
 Check out Tweet Chats 101 – 41 Success tips for Moderators, Participants & Guests

 What is the format for a Tweet Chat?

 Formats for tweet chats will vary based upon preference of host, participants, topic, industry etc. Some chats are open forum where as others stick to specific questions.
 Many hosts will have guests and subject matter experts to share information and best practices to help the community learn, grow and connect.

-A few of the guests we have had on #GetRealChat include IBM Smarter Commerce, Walgreens, AT&T Wireless, UPS, ING, Whirlpool, SHOPdotCA, Kred, Klout, Webtrends, Argyle Social and many more.
+A few of the guests we have had on #GetRealChat include IBM Smarter Commerce, UPS, ING, Whirlpool, SHOPdotCA, Kred, Klout, Webtrends, Argyle Social and many more.
 Forrester Research, IBM and SAP will be joining us as guests before year end as well.

 Why join, be a guest on or moderate a Tweet Chat?